asmysr/ga-playground/README.md

 ## Findings

 - What happens after commits can be automated with "Events", this triggers a workflow, it can be at the scheduled time or when an event outside of GitHub occurs.
+- For Different Github Environments, there is a need to use github.ref where it would be
+- if: ${{github.ref == 'refs/heads/main'}} for main
+- if: ${{github.ref == 'refs/heads/develop}} for staging
+- there maybe a lot of duplicated code but it is more reliable

 ## Pros & Cons